Best Games to Refocus Without the Scroll Spiral

 Do puzzles help with attention span?

 Yes.
-Studies show that structured puzzles like crosswords improve attention span, working memory, and cognitive flexibility—especially with regular play.
+Studies show that structured puzzles, such as crosswords, improve attention span, working memory, and cognitive flexibility—especially when played regularly.

 What are the best games to play when you’re overstimulated?